mrknmc/ug4/pa2/report.md

  #.
 Next, a cache lookup is performed and this results in an `Event` object.
  #.
 The cache states are logged into standard output if logging is enabled.
  #.
 The local cache is transitioned into a new state according to transition rules described in previous section.
  #.
 All the remote caches that cache the line described by the instruction are transitioned into new states.
 This is a simplification - in a real architecture this would only happen if the local CPU needed to inform other CPUs but there is no real cost for doing this in the simulator.
+This is represented by a transition not present in lecture slides: `('S', 'R', 'hit'): 'S'` for both MSI and MESI protocols.
  #.
 Metrics are updated based on what happened in the current iteration of the algorithm.

 ## Output Format